SystemsApproach/ops/arch.rst

 parameters of a running system.
 Connecting those two subsystems is how we build closed loop control.

-A third example is even more ambiguous.
+A third example is even more nebulous.
 Lifecycle management usually takes responsibility for *configuring* each component, while runtime control takes responsibility for *controlling* each component.
 Where you draw the line between configuration and control is somewhat